-There are currently 1.4 million Cardiovascular Systems shares held short by investors – that's known as Cardiovascular Systems's "short interest".
-This figure is 41.6% up from 991,372 last month.
+There are currently 1.1 million Cardiovascular Systems shares held short by investors – that's known as Cardiovascular Systems's "short interest".
+This figure is 8.4% down from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Cardiovascular Systems shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Cardiovascular Systems.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Cardiovascular Systems.

 Find out more about how you can short Cardiovascular Systems stock.